Russian conscientious objectors in Germany face deportation – DW – 11/14/2024

 Russian conscientious objectors in Germany face deportationNovember 14, 2024

 Germany is deporting more and more Russian citizens back to Russia, even though there is not a single direct flight between the two countries.
-The number of deportations could increase if the courts and authorities consider a ruling by the Higher Administrative Court of Berlin-Brandenburg (reference number OVG 12 B 17/23) as a precedent.
+The number of deportations could increase if the courts and authorities consider a ruling by the Higher Administrative Court of Berlin-Brandenburg as a precedent.

-Though this ruling dates from August, the media have only just been made aware.
-Research on this case is a co-production between DW and the German news outlet tagesschau.de.
+Though this ruling dates from August, the media have only just been made aware of it.
+Research on this case is a co-production between DW and the German news outlet Tagesschau.de.

 Individual lawsuit leads to landmark ruling

 The plaintiff in question was neither a conscientious objector nor a deserter, but a 22-year-old Russian national of Chechen descent.
-He had come to Germany at the age of 10 with his family, who was not granted asylum but issued a temporary leave to remain.
+He had come to Germany at the age of 10 with his family.
+They were not granted asylum, but issued a temporary leave to remain.

 The young man turned to crime and became known to authorities as a repeat offender.
 While serving a sentence of two years and nine months in prison, he beat up a fellow inmate and was fined.
 In spring 2023, the immigration authorities informed him that he had to leave the country.